ioBroker/plugin-sentry/README.md

 ```

 ## Test Sentry integration
-The easiest way is to add an invalid call to your code, e.g.
+The easiest way is to add an invalid call to your code, e.g.,

 `huhu();`